SDU-eScience/UCloud/infrastructure/wiki/Jenkins.md

 Most of the services run their build and tests straight out of the box.
 However some services require additional work to be able to run.

-- `storage-service` requires to be run in a linux environment containing certain packages before some of the tests will work.
-Therefore it is run from within a Docker container based on a Ubuntu image.
 - `frontend-web` requires `npm` to be able to run its tests.
 It is therefore run within a Docker container based on the Node11-Alpine image.